-Trauma Priority & Destination Reports - Paramedics Plus or American Medical Response calculates and supplies MCB/OMD monthly reports detailing the numbers and percentages of trauma patients by priorities (One, Two, or Three) and destinations.
-All monthly reports supplied to the MCB/OMD by Paramedics Plus or American Medical Response were personally reviewed by the OMD Directors, the Medical Director, and the MCB.
+Trauma Priority & Destination Reports -American Medical Response calculates and supplies MCB/OMD monthly reports detailing the numbers and percentages of trauma patients by priorities (One, Two, or Three) and destinations.
+All monthly reports supplied to the MCB/OMD by American Medical Response were personally reviewed by the OMD Directors, the Medical Director, and the MCB.
 All reports indicate continuance of the following: 1) Priority One Trauma patients comprise <15% of traumas on a monthly basis, with most months seeing <10%.
 2) Documentation supporting patients identified as Priority One Trauma is typically at or above 90%.
 3) Destination for Priority One Trauma patients is appropriately selected at or above 98% of the time.
 Deviations from appropriate destination selection are reviewed with individual paramedics making those deviations.

-Clinical Continuous Quality Improvement Agency Reports - Paramedics Plus or American Medical Response and fire department EMS liaisons calculate and supply MCB/OMD monthly reports detailing the activities related to EMS in the respective agency.
+Clinical Continuous Quality Improvement Agency Reports -American Medical Response and fire department EMS liaisons calculate and supply MCB/OMD monthly reports detailing the activities related to EMS in the respective agency.
 All agencies with EMT-Intermediates, Advanced EMTs and/or Paramedics regularly adhere to the requirements to supply these reports.
 Content is comprised of call types and volumes, airway management performance, cardiac arrest management performance, intravenous access performance, pharmaceutical utilization, and educational initiatives.
 All monthly reports supplied to the MCB/OMD by these agencies with advanced life support capabilities were personally reviewed by the OMD Directors and the Medical Director.
 These reports consistently reflect that agency personnel are meeting or exceeding the clinical expectations of MCB/OMD.
 Summary statements of these reports are either reported to the MCB by Dr. Goodloe and/or the full agency reports are available for review to any MCB physician at their request.
 Smaller, basic life support fire departments are varied in their reporting consistencies.
-OMD Directors and the Medical Director consistencies.
-OMD Directors and the medical Director consistencies.
-OMD Directors and the medical Director consistencies.
+OMD Directors and the Medical Director continue to work with these departments to facilitate timely and consistent reporting of their activities.

 Cardiac Arrest Outcomes - The EMS System for Metropolitan Oklahoma City and Tulsa continues to achieve enviable outcomes in cardiac arrest.
 Whereas the national average for survival from out-of-hospital cardiac arrest (witnessed arrest, bystander CPR, and shockable cardiac dysrhythmia upon EMS arrival) remains at has improved to nearly 13.6%, outcomes in Oklahoma City and Tulsa are multiple times this national aggregate performance.
-Importantly, survivors of cardiac arrest in our area are most frequently able to return to their previous quality of life, neurologically intact and enjoying family and work endeavors.
+For Calendar Year 2013, the Utstein Analysis completed by OMD resulted in 30.77% survival in sudden cardiac arrest victims witnessed to collapse, receiving bystander CPR prior to EMS arrival, and found in ventricular fibrillation/pulseless ventricular tachycardia upon first EMS system contact.
+While this reflects a drop from Calendar Year 2012 (42.6%), that year also represented the historic high in survival in the EMS system.
+Some further specifics from Calendar Year 2013: Total attempted resuscitations: 1271.
+Cardiac etiology of cardiac arrests were only 2/3rds of the total arrests.
+Encouraging points from Calendar 2013 analysis include: 1) of those patient witnessed to collapse and found by EMS in ventricular fibrillation/pulseless ventricular tachycardia, 50% received bystander CPR prior to arrival.
+This involvement of bystander CPR is much higher than in many locales in the US; 2) of the 24 Utstein criteria survivors, 22 were discharged from the hospital neurologically intact, able to return to their previous quality of life, enjoying family and work endeavors.